-These have led to some significant effects, both to family life and to society as a whole.

-Although the earning capacity of a woman in her lifetime is generally much less than that of a man, she can nevertheless make a significant contribution to the family income.
+These have led to some significant effects, both to family life and to society as a than that of a man, she can nevertheless make a significant contribution to the family income.
 The most important consequence of this is an improved quality of life.
 By helping to maintain a steady income for the family, the pressure on the husband is considerably reduced, hence improving both the husband's and the wife's emotional wellbeing.
 Additionally, the purchasing power of the family will also be raised.
 This means that the family can afford more luxuries such as foreign travel and a family car.